Map indicating Port Authorities across Canada

 Port of Saguenayinstallations consist of Grande-Anse Marine Terminal and Powell Wharf, both multi-modal terminals.
 These terminals are located 54 nautical miles from the junction of the Saguenay River and the St. Lawrence.

-• Key regional port and cruise ship destination in the Saguenay-Lac-St-Jean area, handling 280,097 tonnes of general cargo, liquid, and dry bulk in 2014
+• A key regional port and cruise ship destination in the Saguenay-Lac-St-Jean area.

 Saguenay Port Authority website

 The Port of Saint John,, New Brunswick, provides a year-round, deep water, ice free port, handling in excess of 28 million tonnes of cargo annually, consisting of petroleum products, potash, forest products, containers, bulk salt, metals, sugar, project cargo and miscellaneous bulk products.
 Saint John is a major port of call for cruise ships in the Canada-New England market.

 • Atlantic Canada's largest Canada Port Authority port by tonnage is located in New Brunswick and is poised to undertake a seven-year $205 million terminal modernization project at its container terminal starting in 2017.
 Port Saint John has experienced an 119% increase in container TEUS since 2011.